Mamiglia/Reddit-Wallpaper/README.md

 - [x] Improve logging by making it more readable
 - [x] Add a button to erase wallpaper database
 - [ ] Add a minimum number of upvotes to consider an entry
-- [ ] Improve databasing with SQLite or smth
+- [x] Improve databasing with a real database
 - [ ] Add a way to check for updates
 - [ ] Improve memory usage (actuallly ca. 200mb)
 - [ ] Add Linux support!